Search This Blog

 We let GPS take us to Anita's and I suppose it takes the shortest route, through lots of countryside, winding narrow roads and very small towns.

 Last time we saw their house it was in two pieces, as it is a pre-fabricated home and had just been delivered.
 Looks much better now, lol, surrounded by grass and trees and flowers.
 We get the tour and catch up a bit, and then our niece Vanessa and her 2+ year old son Tanner arrive for a visit.
-Anita and Kevin have 5 grandsons (3 different sets of parents), and have turned most of their basement into a play room, complete with bounce house and all sorts of toys, so that's where we head down there and visit.
+Anita and Kevin have 5 grandsons (3 different sets of parents), and have turned most of their basement into a play room, complete with bounce house and all sorts of toys, so that's where we head and visit.
 Tanner is a hoot!
 Vanessa and her husband live on a farm, as do his parents, so Tanner learned his colors from tractors - green, John Deer and other brands of blue and red.
 And he knows which is which!

 He also likes to watch bull-riding on tv instead of cartoons!
 Look out!
 So glad they stopped by!